kelvin-thegreat/alx-interview/0x05-nqueens/README.md

 + [x] The N queens puzzle
 + This is the challenge of placing N non-attacking queens on an N×N chessboard.
 Write a program that solves the N queens problem.
++ Script [0-nqueens.py](0-nqueens.py) has codes that meets the following Instructions.

     + Usage: `nqueens N`
       + If the user called the program with the wrong number of arguments, print  `Usage: nqueens N`, followed by a new line, and exit with the status `1`